Ines-chihi3/openCV-tutorial/README.md

 # openCV-tutorial
-notebook cover basic notion of computer vision and image processing with opencv , and some simple project
+notebook covers basic notions of computer vision and image processing with opencv, and some simple project